Creating international opportunities

 Researchers and businesses can access funding for global collaborations through UKRI and its partners worldwide.
 We also work with partner countries to support research and innovation collaborations around the world.

-In addition, we have renowned research facilities in the Gambia, Uganda, Antarctica and Svalbard in the Artic Circle that attract collaborators worldwide.
+We have renowned research facilities in the Gambia, Uganda, Antarctica and Svalbard in the Arctic Circle that attract collaborators worldwide.
+These are internationally competitive, high-quality and accessible infrastructures and facilities that attract collaborators worldwide and allow us to work together and tackle the world’s most complex challenges.

 Working with global funders and networks

-UKRI is an active member of organisations that bring together the world’s major research funders, including:
+UKRI is an active member of several organisations that bring together the world’s major research funders.

-We also work closely with the UK Science and Innovation Network, which builds partnerships and collaborations in science and innovation through its 100 officers in 40 countries, and with:
+We also work closely with the UK’s Science and Innovation Network (SIN), which builds partnerships and collaborations in science and innovation through its 145 officers in 40 countries, and with:

 Supporting participation in Horizon Europe

-UKRI supports researchers and innovators to participate in Horizon Europe, the EU research and innovation framework programme, providing advice and guidance to help them meet partners, form consortia and navigate the application process.
+UKRI supports researchers and innovators to participate in Horizon Europe, the EU research and innovation framework programme.
+We provide advice and guidance to help them meet partners, form consortia and navigate the application process.

 Contributing to international development

-Through the Newton Fund and Global Challenges Research Fund, UKRI administers a portion of the UK’s official development assistance (ODA).
+Through the International Science Partnerships Fund, UKRI administers a portion of the UK’s official development assistance (ODA).
 This enables researchers and innovators to apply their work to some of the world’s most urgent development challenges.

 We report ODA spending through the International Aid Transparency Initiative (IATI) registry.